funkhou9/editTools/README.md

 - `<plus.vcf>` VCF file containing plus-strand transcripts for each RNA sample (a character string).
 - `<minus.vcf>` VCF file containing minus-strand transcripts for each RNA sample (a character string).
 - `names` Desired names for DNA and RNA samples (a character vector).

+Without supplying additional arguments, by default editTools will scan both VCF files and identify candidate RNA edited loci according to criteria largely inspired by [Chen et al. 2014](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004274), in which a candidate RNA edited site must have:

+1. A genotype that is homozygous according to 95% of the gDNA reads
+2. A genotype sequencing depth of at least 10 gDNA reads
+3. An "editing depth" (*the cDNA sequencing depth in support of an alternative base to what is indicated by gDNA*) of at least 5 cDNA reads

+Additionally, editTools will ignore all sites containing indels in either the gDNA or any of the cDNA samples as a means to only search for single nucleotide mismatches, and will require that the gDNA sample and the cDNA sample supporting a mismatch both have a phred-scaled strand bias p-value of at least 20.

 For information on all advanced options to tweak mismatch idenfication parameters, see: